WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 # Features Needed

+# Features Wanted

 - when message has comments have line below with mini avatars of participants and count of replies and time of last reply
-- [x] UI should feature Full Name instead of username, unless unavailable. and if showing both and they are the same, only show once
 - When opening/clicking a channel or thread link, focus the appropriate message input.
 - Also, enter key should submit forms including profile edit, channel create.
 - [ ] Use nicer form style from Join screen in Profile dialog *(In progress: Modal width, avatar preview, helper text added.
-Button styling and further alignment pending)*
+Button styling and further alignment pending)* Cannot confirm because dialog no longer opens.
-- improve usability of forms

-# Features Wanted

 #### Routes